-Hello and welcome to The Greenshoots Intellectual Property Podcast by Appleyard Lees, a conversation about intellectual property, focused on stories and insights from IP professionals, inventors and entrepreneurs at the forefront of creating and managing IP.
-In 2021, we continue to discuss best practice for monetising and protecting IP, and consider how innovators and businesses may need to adapt to new working practices in a post-COVID-19 world.
-If you have a question or issue you’d like ou ...
+Hello and welcome to The Greenshoots Intellectual Property Podcast by Appleyard Lees, a conversation about intellectual property, focused on stories and insights from IP professionals, inventors, and entrepreneurs at the forefront of creating, managing and commercialising IP.
+The Greenshoots Intellectual Property Podcast discusses best practice for monetising and protecting IP.
+If you have a question, topic or issue you’d like our IP specialists to discuss on the podcast, tweet us get in tou ...

 …